Before you leave home

 Currently the clinic offers anyone a free eye examination within the student clinic (October to March) plus a 20% discount on spectacles.

 To arrange an appointment or to find out more please call 02920 874357.

-Students from the European Union are advised to follow the same steps above, making sure that you are up to date with all routine vaccines, including Diphtheria, Tetanus, Polio,
+Students from the European Union should follow the same steps above, making sure that you are up to date with all routine vaccines, including:

 All European Economic Area (EEA) students studying on a course lasting at least six months are eligible to register with a GP, including any dependant (spouse, civil partner and/or children) family members living with you in the UK.